American Heart Association

 Art Rooney Scholarship Fund

 The Art Rooney Scholarship Fund was established in memory of the late founder of the Steelers, who died in August of 1988 after living most of his life on the North Side.
 The scholarship annually provides a grant to a Cardinal Wuerl North Catholic student and funds the Pittsburgh Promise scholarships for two Perry High School students.
 Since its beginning, the scholarship has awarded grants to more than 80 local students.
-The annual Gatorade/Steelers 5K Race, Fitness Walk and Kids’ Kickoff Run is the major fundraiser for the scholarship fund.
-The event features a 3.1-mile level course on the North Side highlighted by a spectacular finish in Heinz Field.
+The annual Gatorade/Steelers 5K Race, Fitness Walk and Kids' Kickoff Run is the major fundraiser for the scholarship fund.
+The event features a 3.1-mile level course on the North Side highlighted by a spectacular finish inside of the stadium.

 Ben Roethlisberger Foundation